 iOS applications testing tools

-Here are some iOS app testing tools that offer testing for iPhones, iPads, and other Apple devices.
+Here are some iOS app testing tools that are great for iPhones, iPads, and other Apple devices.

-KIT is a framework for integration testing of iOS applications.
+KIF is a framework for integration testing of iOS applications.
+Also, it is one of the best mobile automation tools.
 It allows you to test cases integrations on Objective-C in iPhone and iPad simulators.

 - Supports different iOS versions